The Best Web Hosting Services

-Server response time is the amount of time it takes for a server to process a web-browser command.
+Server response time is the time it takes for a server to process a web-browser command.
 It can fluctuate, depending on the type of hosting.
-For example, a shared host website may have a slower SRT during hours where there are many visitors on the web pages it stores.
+For example, a shared host website may have a slower SRT during hours when many visitors are on the web pages it stores.

 Time to first byte is seen on hosting information frequently.
 TTFB is the time it takes for the browsers to receive the first byte of data related to its previously sent request.
 It basically equals SRT + RTT.
 For prime website optimization, you want a low TTFB because it usually represents faster page loading.
 Users like quick loading.
 You will see this reflected in your website traffic numbers and hopefully sales too.

 Server latency is the time the request is in transit between server and browser.
 It is closely related to SRT.

 Full-page load time is the amount of time it takes for a website page to be fully loaded in a browser once a request is sent.
 It is the most useful measurement to determine the speed of your web host.

 Bandwidth is a measurement of data transfer in a specific time limit.
 More specifically, it represents the amount of data that can be downloaded and uploaded to a website’s users in a specific amount of time.

 The more bandwidth you have, the better your website will run through high amounts of user traffic.
 It also means your website can handle engaging features that often attract more users to your site.

 Most web hosting providers sell bandwidth in GB per month.
 However, some hosting providers offer unlimited bandwidth.
 Small businesses and personal blogs with little user traffic do not need much bandwidth.